Application process now closed.

 Public health nutritionists and other dietetic professionals have an important impact on the health of future generations.
 The goal of this course is to provide you with the knowledge and skills needed to improve the nutritional health of the pediatric population.
 To that end, this course will guide you through the nutrition care process with an emphasis in nutrition assessment that is based on the needs of individual clients and their families.
 The course is designed to improve your nutrition assessment and counseling skills for infants, toddlers, children, and adolescents.

-Module 1 of the Pediatric Nutrition Course is an online course designed for public health nutritionists and other dietetic professionals working in Local Health Agencies throughout North Carolina.
+Module 1 of the Pediatric Nutrition Course is an online course designed for public health nutritionists and other dietetic professionals working in Local Health Agencies and Children’s Developmental Services Agencies (CDSAs) throughout North Carolina.
 It is ideal for new employees in public health nutrition, nutritionists who are new to pediatrics, and those who want to broaden their pediatric knowledge base.
+Currently, course enrollment is limited to practitioners in North Carolina.

 This course offers you a unique opportunity to learn at your own pace without having to travel to an off-site location in pursuit of quality continuing education.
 You will be given a period of ten weeks to complete Module 1 of the Pediatric Nutrition Course.
 An instructor will guide your learning and facilitate a combination of individual, self-paced study and online group discussions, where you will gain access to important resources, and enhance your current nutrition assessment, intervention, education, and counseling skills.
 Completion of this course will take approximately 2.5 hours per week and varies by student.
 Please note that successful completion often requires working on the course during personal time.

-In order to successfully complete the module, the computer equipment used should meet the following minimum hardware and software requirements:
+In order to successfully complete this course, the computer equipment used should meet the following minimum hardware and software requirements:

 - 1 GHz processor or better